 Here’s a basic plan that you can adapt to your needs:

 - Have all of your tools (whiteboard, notecards, screenshare, etc.) laid out and ready.

 - Have a glass of water on hand.

-- Prepare a plan of action to deal with trolls (because live is open to anyone, there are guaranteed to be trolls here and there).
+- Prepare a plan of action to deal with trolls (because Instagram Live is open to anyone, there are guaranteed to be trolls here and there).

 - When you go live, pin your topic in a comment so it’s there to see no matter when folks arrive.

-- Plan a lead-off question to start engagement in the first couple of minutes.
+- Plan a lead-off question to start engaging in the first couple of minutes.